KoxSosen/LightMOTD/README.md

 - Random favicon each refresh. (can be  disabled)
 - Random MOTD each refresh.
-- Retrive images from TheCatApi to set a random cat image as the favicon.
+- Retrieve images from TheCatApi to set a random cat image as the favicon.